The Refactor of My Games App

 From Polling To Synchronized State

-This is the main upgrade. games-arch used polling to imitate liveness. games-refac uses Rocicorp Zero to synchronize query and mutation state through a cache layer backed by Postgres.
+This is the main upgrade. games-arch used polling to imitate liveness. games-refac uses Rocicorp Zero to actually synchronize query and mutation state through a cache layer backed by Postgres.

 What Changed In Practice